 Antony Raju | Photo: Mathrubhumi

-Investigating officer inspector KK Jayamohan approached the high court claiming the evidence was tampered during the appeal filed in the HC.
-The court ordered a probe.
+When an appeal was filed in high court, Salvador was acquitted citing lack of evidence.
+Later, investigating officer inspector KK Jayamohan approached the high court claiming the evidence was tampered.
+HC ordered a probe.

 Meanwhile, Antony Raju got elected to the Assembly.
 In 2005, IG TP Senkumar ordered re-probe into the matter.
 Following the investigation, a case was registered against Antony Raju and court clerk KS Jose for tampering with evidence.
 Raju was charge-sheeted in 2006 for tampering with an undergarment allegedly used for smuggling hashish by an Australian national in 1994.

 Though the charge sheet was filed in 2006 at Vanchiyoor court, trial did not start.
 In 2014, the case was transferred to Nedumangad court and the trial began.

 Antony Raju did not appear for trial over these years.
 The minister, however, said that his advocate had appeared for him which was sufficient.
 The case will be considered for the 23rd time on August 4.